-Programming from the Keypad
+ogramming from the Keypad

 Follow the programming instructions as described in each section of this manual.
 The system will prompt you with short (beep) tones when programming steps have been followed correctly and with a long tone (beeeeeep) when the programming step is ended.
-The LCD display on 1803 & 1810 models will prompt you for information that you will need to enter.
+The LCD display will prompt you for information that you will need to enter.